Archaeological Institute of America

 Projects may concern any location in the world and any time period.
 Each project should make innovative use of technology, and the fieldwork proposed should be designed to address important questions about the human past.

-To be eligible, applicants must have been AIA members in good standing for at least two consecutive years by the application deadline, with a PhD in archaeology or a related field, and are expected to have an academic affiliation.
+To be eligible, applicants must be AIA members in good standing at the time of application, with a PhD in archaeology or a related field, and are expected to have an academic affiliation.
 Applicants should also be the primary permit holders for the project proposed; if the applicant is not the primary permit holder, the application should be accompanied by a letter of support from the primary permit holder.
 Awardees must have the permit in hand before funds will be disbursed.

 Awardees will be expected to submit a photo and project description for inclusion on the AIA website at the time the award is made, as well as a formal report to the AIA at the conclusion of the award period.
 This report should include a brief illustrated summary, written for a general audience, that can be published on the AIA’s website.
 It is expected that the research results will be published promptly according to a plan approved by the AIA, and awardees are expected to submit poster or fieldwork abstracts for presentation at the Annual Meeting (submissions will be evaluated in the general pool, and acceptance is not guaranteed).